xoascf/SuRun/SuRun/ReadMe.txt

 ------------------------------------------------------------------------------
 SuRun 1.0.2.101 - 2008-01-07: (Internal Beta)
 ---------------------------
 * Fixed "AutoRun" ShellExecuteHook.
-In with AutoRun.inf K:\ an [AutoRun] entry of 'open=setup.exe /autorun' caused the wrong command line 'SuRun.exe "setup.exe /autorun" /K:\'
+In an AutoRun.inf in K:\ win an [AutoRun] entry of 'open=setup.exe /autorun' caused the wrong command line 'SuRun.exe "setup.exe /autorun" /K:\'
 * The english String for <IDS_DELUSER> was missing.